 With many residents in Downtown Columbus living in smaller spaces with limited storage, the new 73,000+ square foot building helps meet the growing demand for close, accessible, and safe storage.

 Located on the corner of Long and Young streets, the five-story self-storage facility is also home to retail spaces, office units, and more.
-It is the first building of its type in Downtown Columbus, Ohio.
+The Tri-Village Self Storage Facility is the first building of its kind in Downtown Columbus, Ohio.

 ms provided the architectural design and assisted in the design and coordination of mechanical, electrical, plumbing, and fire protection engineering.